XACLE-Challenge/the_first_XACLE_challenge_baseline_model/README.md

-# XACLE Challenge 2026  Benchmark Model
+# The first XACLE Challenge Baseline Model
-A benchmark model for automatic evaluation of text-audio alignment in the XACLE Challenge 2026.
+A baseline model for automatic evaluation of text–audio alignment in the first XACLE Challenge.

 ## 📌 Table of Contents
 - [Overview](#overview)